Noel-F/Android/README.md

-## Project 5
+## School Project 3
-Day 5 project.
 Music player for Android.
 Plays 3 songs in order or can be shuffled or repeated.
 Music will keep playing even if the app has be closed.
-Just slide down the notification center to display settings.
+Just slide down the notification center to display the settings.

 ### Built With
 * [MediaPlayer](https://developer.android.com/guide/topics/media/mediaplayer.html)